Mirzipan/Homm3_BG_Database/docs/heroes/ivor.md

 | Ⅵ | :instant: Change your next attack roll on any side. |

+## Appearances As Enemy Hero

+- Rise Of The Necromancer - 2.
+Master

 ## Comes With

 - [Regular Stretch Goals](../content.md)